 Attack setup via ScriptableObjects, tweakable directly in the Inspector.

 A major challenge was scaling across devices.
 Using Unity’s Canvas Scaler and a custom Safe Area Handler, I ensured UI panels adapt to notches, rounded corners, tablets, and Android soft keys.
-This made the game consistently playable on a wide range of devices.
+This made the game consistently playable across a wide range of devices.

-Debug overlay for safe areas during setup.
+Debug overlay used to visualize and adjust safe areas during setup.

 Candy Dandy taught me how to adapt UI for mobile screens and implement Safe Area handling — skills praised by our client as invaluable for future projects.
 I also deepened my experience in character systems, combat mechanics, and technical art integration.
 Most importantly, I learned to balance technical and artistic collaboration while working with a real client and a cross-discipline team.